instaclustr/terraform-provider-instaclustr/README.md

 5. Setup environment variable `TF_ACC` to enable online acceptance test cases by `$ export TF_ACC=1`
 6. Setup environment variables `IC_USERNAME` and `IC_API_KEY` of your provisioning API to grant online acceptance test cases permission by `$ export IC_USERNAME=<your instaclustr username>` and `$ export IC_API_KEY=<your provisioning API key>`
 7. Run the acceptance tests `$ make testacc`
+8. Create a PR and send it our way :)

+## Further information and documentation

+This provider makes use of the Instaclustr API.
+For further information including latest updates and value definitions, please see [the provisioning API documentation](https://www.instaclustr.com/support/api-integrations/api-reference/provisioning-api/).

 # License